Armenia–Denmark relations: Modern Armenia

 Since the modern state of Armenia gained independence in 1991, the two countries have worked to build ties, with both government and NGOs playing a role.
 According to the Danish Ministry of Foreign Affairs, civil society agencies such as Mission Ost, the Danish Armenian Mission and the Danish Society for the Caucasus Research have been active in developing the bilateral relationship.
 In 2003, 100 illegal Armenian immigrants lived in Denmark, and was a subject for return to Armenia, in the negotiations between the two governments.
 In 2004, Armenia's President Robert Kocharyan discussed the developing relationship with the Danish Ambassador, conceding much work remained to be done.
 Both parties emphasised the importance of enhanced economic cooperation.
 In a 2009 diplomatic meeting with Denmark's new ambassador, Armenia's President Serzh Sargsyan expressed a desire to further deepen their bilateral relationship, suggesting specific areas for increased cooperation such as agricultural and energy efficiency, where Denmark has considerable expertise.
 Both countries signed a double tax agreement to strengthen economic relations.
 Both countries signed an air service agreement in 2000.
 Armenia and Denmark signed a Readmission of persons with unauthorized stay agreement in April 2003.

-Armenian genocide
+Armenian genocide recognition

 Sources from various Danish workers active in Armenia during the early twentieth century have been used by Matthias Bjornlund to offer new perspectives on the Armenian genocide.
 The Danish government does not however officially recognise that the mass killings of Armenians should be classed as a genocide, saying the judgement of whether to do so is a matter for historians.

 In an open letter by the "Danish Department for Holocaust and Genocide Studies and the denial and relativization of the Armenian genocide", historians Torben Jorgensen and Matthias Bjornlund wrote: